naavie/ECG_Project/README.md

 ## Zero-shot Learning

 In machine learning (ML) and deep learning (DL) research, zero-shot learning describes the experimental paradigm for evaluating a model's ability to perform classification on unseen classes.
-Specifically, zero-shot learning evaluates a model's zero-shot classification performance, the capacity to correctly classify data classes beyond those a model was trained on.
+Specifically, zero-shot learning evaluates a model's zero-shot classification performance, the capacity to correctly classify data classes beyond those a model was trained on [1,2].
 This approach can be particularly beneficial in real-world scenarios where it is unlikely to have fully annotated, multi-label datasets.
 In short, training ML/DL models with a zero-shot learning paradign can improve the potential of models to classify unseen and unlabeled data, both of which are inherent limitations of real-world datasets.

-The zero-shot learning paradigm involves two key steps: (1) model training and (2) model inference.
+The zero-shot learning paradigm involves two key steps: (1) model training and (2) model inference [1].
 During model training, ML/DL models are trained on a defined set of known classes where models are expected to learn feature representations of their inputs.
-Then, during model inference, these models are evaluated for their performance on classes excluded during training to measure classification and generalization performance on new, unseen classes.
+Then, during model inference, these models are evaluated for their performance on classes excluded during training to measure classification and generalization performance on new, unseen classes [1,2].

 In this study, Contrastive Language–Image Pre-training (CLIP) based models are trained using the zero-shot learning framework.
 It is hypothesized that CLIP-based models are well suited for zero-shot learning for two key reasons.
 First, the joint training of image and text encoders enables better learning of the semantic relationships of ECG image-text pair inputs.
 Second, the contrastive loss function inherent to CLIP allows for effective discrimination between similar (positive instances) and dissimilar (negative instances) pairs of ECG image-tet embeddings, minimizing the distance between positive instances while maximizing the distance between negative instances.